airbytehq/airbyte/docs/integrations/sources/google-search-console.md

 # Google Search Console

-This page contains the setup guide and reference information for the google search console source connector.
+This page contains the setup guide and reference information for the Google Search Console source connector.

 ## Prerequisites

-- A verified property in Google Search Console
-- Enable Google Search Console API for GCP project at [GCP console](https://console.cloud.google.com/apis/library/searchconsole.googleapis.com)
-- Credentials to a Google Service Account \(or Google Service Account with delegated Domain Wide Authority\) or Google User Account
-- Enable Google Search Console API
+- Access to your Google Search Console sites with your role as either Full User or Owner.

 ## Setup guide

+The Google Search Console connector supports two authentication methods:

+- You can use OAuth
+- Service Account JSON Key

+For **Airbyte Cloud** users, we recommend using OAuth authentication, as it simplifies the setup process and allows you to authenticate directly from the Airbyte UI.

+For **Airbyte Open Source** users, we recommend setting up a Service Account and creating an associated JSON Key file.

 ### Step 1: Set up google search console